GoogleCloudPlatform/datacatalog-tag-engine/README.md

-11. Build and deploy the Cloud Run service:
+11. Build and deploy the Cloud Run services:

+There is one Cloud Run service for the API and one Cloud Run service for the UI.
+They are both built from the same code base.

-The next command requires `gcloud beta`.
+The next two commands require `gcloud beta`.
 You can install it by running `gcloud components install beta`.

-It also requires you to have a VPC connector that is routing requests to private IPs.
-You can create one from Serverless VPC Access.
+gcloud beta run deploy tag-engine-api \
+	--source . \
+	--platform managed \
+	--region $TAG_ENGINE_REGION \
+	--no-allow-unauthenticated \
+	--ingress=all \
+	--service-account=$CLOUD_RUN_SA

 ```
-gcloud beta run deploy tag-engine \
+gcloud beta run deploy tag-engine-ui \
 	--source . \
 	--platform managed \
 	--region $TAG_ENGINE_REGION \